Davy Fitzgerald: Clare manager

 On 11 October 2011, Fitzgerald was confirmed as the Clare senior hurling manager on a three-year term.
-With renowned hurling coach Paul Kinnerk a part of the backroom team, Clare already had very good underage players coming through winning u21 All Ireland in 2009 and Munster Minor championships in 2010 and 2011.
+With renowned hurling coach Paul Kinnerk a part of the backroom team, Clare had strong underage players, winning the U21 All-Ireland in 2009 and the Munster Minor championships in 2010 and 2011.

 Fitzgerald's first season in charge saw Clare gain promotion from Division 1B following a defeat of Limerick in the final.

 On 18 August 2013, Clare got to the All-Ireland Senior Hurling Championship Final after a 1–22 to 0–18 win against Limerick at Croke Park.

 On 28 September Fitzgerald managed Clare to win the All Ireland senior title, beating Cork 5–16 to 3–16 in a replay.

 In October 2013, Fitzgerald was handed a further three-year extension in charge of the Clare team which will bring him up to the end of 2016.

 Clare failed to defend their All-Ireland title in 2014, eventually losing to Wexford by 2–25 to 2–22 in a round 1 qualifier replay in Wexford.

 In March 2015, Clare were relegated from Division 1A of the National Hurling League after a 1–17 to 1–18 defeat to Kilkenny.
 On 11 July 2015, Clare lost to Cork on a 0–17 to 0–20 scoreline to exit the 2015 All-Ireland Senior Hurling Championship after previously losing to Limerick and beating Offaly during the championship.

 It was confirmed on 14 July 2015 that Fitzgerald would remain as manager for the next two years of his term.

 On 8 May 2016, Clare won the 2016 National Hurling League, their first National Hurling League title since 1978 after a 1–23 to 2–19 win against Waterford in a replay.

 Clare were knocked out of the 2016 Championship by Galway in the quarter-finals on 24 July, losing by six points.

 On 21 September 2016, Fitzgerald stepped down as Clare Senior Hurling manager, informing the Clare County Board that he would not be seeking reappointment for 2017.

 In a statement issued by Clare Hurlers, Fitzgerald said, "One of the greatest privileges of my life has been to manage the Clare Senior Hurling team and I am immensely proud of the success achieved during my time at the helm, in light of the ensuing meeting and the divided opinions expressed by the players, I have decided that it would be in the best interests of Clare hurling that I step down from the role of manager.”